 - And crucially, influence the shape of a future deal to maximise opportunities for your business and minimise the threats.

 Even after Brexit, the UK will carry over considerable amounts of EU legislation, and British businesses will need to maintain a strong voice in the European political and policy arena.
-The Whitehouse Consultancy has launched a tailor-made EU Public Affairs Training package, offering the perfect opportunity for UK businesses and professionals to learn how to effectively identify, shape and represent their interests at the EU level.
+Whitehouse Communications has launched a tailor-made EU Public Affairs Training package, offering the perfect opportunity for UK businesses and professionals to learn how to effectively identify, shape and represent their interests at the EU level.

 Get in touch to find out more.